After living in Melbourne for a while, you’d think that I would have gotten used … Read more

 Academic Departments and Schools at Murdoch are divided into nine academic divisions: Public Policy and International Affairs; Engineering and Information Technology; Management and Governance; Arts; Health Professions; Psychology and Exercise Science; Education; Law and Veterinary and Life Science.

 Courses are available in the below disciplines.
-You can also refer to the Murdoch online course catalog for a listing of all courses.
+For detailed instructions on how to find and select courses, and a list of popular courses at Murdoch, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+You can also refer to our Murdoch University online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 4 courses per semester (12 Murdoch credits), which usually transfers as 15 – 16 U.S. semester credits.

 |Communications & Media||